Curtain: Poirot's Last Case

 Curtain: Poirot's Last Case is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club in September 1975 and in the US by Dodd, Mead and Company later in the same year, selling for $7.95.
+(Note: Equivalent to $ in 2025.)

 The novel features Hercule Poirot and Arthur Hastings in their final appearances in Christie's works.
 It is a country house novel, with all the characters and the murder set in one house.
-Not only does the novel return the characters to the setting of her first, The Mysterious Affair at Styles, but it reunites Poirot and Hastings, who last appeared together in Dumb Witness in 1937.
+Not only does the novel return the characters to the setting of her first novel, The Mysterious Affair at Styles, but it also reunites Poirot and Hastings, who last appeared together in Dumb Witness in 1937.
 It was adapted for television in 2013.

-It is the last novel published by Christie before her death.
+It is the last novel Christie published before her death.
 Sleeping Murder, written during the Blitz and published posthumously, is her final published novel.

+Background

+By the time Curtain was written, the broader political situation was tense.
+The Spanish Civil War, which had broken out the previous year, upset the balance of power and drew an international response.
+At the same time, Germany was becoming increasingly aggressive in Europe, having spent the previous few years rearming.
+In the United Kingdom, there was a sense of political unease towards the future and an expectation of war, although foreign policy remained predicated on appeasement.
+Stanley Baldwin resigned as prime minister in May 1937 and was replaced by his deputy, Neville Chamberlain.

+Due to the threat of war, Christie's husband, the archaeologist Max Mallowan had his digs cancelled from 1938.
+Following the outbreak of war in September 1939 both undertook war work.
+Christie moved to London, living in the Isokon Flats in Hampstead.
+She worked in the pharmacy at University College Hospital—so allowing her to update her knowledge of poisons—while continuing to write.
+Two books she wrote in this period—"in anticipation of 'being killed in the raids' on London during the Blitz", as she later wrote—were Curtain, with Hercule Poirot, and Sleeping Murder, which featured Miss Marple, also in her last major case.
+These books remained unpublished and stayed in a bank vault with instructions not to be published until after her death.
+Her intention—in the knowledge that she could be killed at any time—was that her daughter Rosalind would receive an inheritance.
+In the event, Curtain was published a few months before she died, with Sleeping Murder being published posthumously.